cc-api/container-integrity-measurement-agent/docs/container-measurement-design.md

 | 7 | Secure Boot Configuration | RTMR[0] |
 | 8~15 | TD OS measurement | RTMR[2] |

-During boot time, the TDX Virtual Firmware (TDVF), along with Grub and Shim, is responsible for managing the firmware, OS loader, and configuration measurements.
+During boot time, the TDVF, along with Grub and Shim, is responsible for managing the firmware, OS loader, and configuration measurements.
 As the system boots into the OS kernel, the responsibility for measuring processes and configurations shifts to the system itself.

 In the context of container measurement chains, several typical use cases arise: